GeveoAu/blog/_posts/2021-11-04-Quick-dive-into-Nginx.md

 **Quick dive into Nginx**

 Probably you might’ve heard nginx word, but wondering what’s it.
 Well, easy peasy!! it’s a web server, and also a reverse proxy, load balancer, mail proxy and HTTP cache.
 It’s a lot right!
 I might’ve made it more Greek for you.
-In that case let me azure you.
+In that case let me assure you.
 If you manage to hang in all the way to the end of this blog you might realize nginx is not an alien.

 So let’s begin,

 ***Spoiler alert - The demo steps in this blog is made for Ubuntu users.
 But you are welcome to try read and get an understanding about the nginx.
 Knowledge matters right?***

-Let me give you how nginx came to world.
+Let me tell you how nginx came to world.
 It was created by Igor Sysoev.
 And publicly released in 2004.
 It’s a free open-source software released under the terms of the 2-clause BSD license.

 Now, if you’d remember I’ve said the word reverse proxy.
 Ok, whats that?
-Let’s what’s a forward proxy and whats a reverse proxy.
+Let’s see what’s a forward proxy and whats a reverse proxy.

 ##### Forward proxy and Reverse proxy